vzeufack/BudgetingApp/README.md

 - [x] Group categories
 - [x] Set budget for each category
 - [x] Add transactions and categorize each transaction
-- [ ] Monthly balances should carry forward
-- [ ] Should be able to transfer money between categories

 ## Reference
 https://www.udemy.com/course/building-a-java-spring-boot-web-app-from-scratch/